CFU has several electric rate plans for commercial customers depending on size of company, usage and number of meters.

 Energy Cost Adjustment (ECA)

-CFU's power costs change each month due to variability in the cost of fuel and purchased power. the ECA adjusts monthly to pass CFU's power costs through to customers' bills.
-The ECA is a charge or credit applied to each kilowatt hour of usage.
+CFU's power costs change each month due to variability in the cost of fuel and purchased power.
+The ECA adjusts monthly to pass CFU's power costs through to customers' bills.
+The ECA is a charge applied to each kilowatt hour of usage.

 Demand charges are based upon the highest load period, in 15-minute intervals, during a billing month.